Back to Blog Home

 For example, if you have a product you need to upload to several hubs (say, a distributor resource, product portal or a self-service education portal) you can upload your assets on the backend and easily push it to the relevant hubs.

 Okay.
-So you know what content connects and have it all organized to specific hubs on your site.
+So you know what content connects and organize it to specific hubs on your site.
 Now, it’s time to connect your resources with the folks who need to use it.

-There are quite a few ways to do this, but if you have a large audience, social media can help you to connect.
+There are many ways to do this, but if you have a large audience, social media can help you connect.

 Typically, these can include places like Reddit and other forum-based websites.
-Know where your audience connects with each other and start to formulate a plan to reach out to them.
+Know where your audience connects and start to formulate a plan to reach out to them.

 • Images (Infographics, Illustrations, Photos, etc.)